rocket-icon

 Step 3: Skill assessment & Interview process

 Skills assessments are specifically designed to evaluate the skills and experience of individuals.
 It reduces hiring biases in the talent acquisition process and measures the potential of the candidates.
+Utilizing comprehensive data skills assessments can provide deeper insights into a candidate's technical capabilities, ensuring a more precise match for the role.

 Hence, It is essential in candidate screening to determine prerequisite skills and qualities, but also the principal indicators of a successful performance.